Last Updated on July 12, 2023 by Jella Erhard

 7| Dog travel insurance & Alternatives

 You should also have to check if your insurance plan covers your dog too.
-If not you’ll have to get a pet travel insurance for your dog.
+If not you’ll have to get pet travel insurance for your dog.
 Be careful and check which countries and what illnesses and accidents are covered before signing up for anything.
-You should also check out Eusoh that can help you save a lot of money on your dog’s medical costs.
+You should also check out Eusoh which can help you save a lot of money on your dog’s medical costs.
 Eusoh’s community health plan offers comprehensive coverage for a fraction of the cost of a traditional insurance policy.

 Last Dog Travel Tip:

-Please, do make sure before your first long trip that your dog/s actually enjoy the journey.
+Please, do make sure before your first long trip that your dog/s actually enjoys the journey.
 What does this mean and how to do it?
 Great questions!
 Do a trial run.
 Go on a shorter car ride and see how your dog handles this.
 Go on a shorter plane ride before you would hop on a five-hour plus one.
 Hop on buses or trains before a long journey.

 Some dogs just can’t handle travel and get extremely stressed out even if they get anxiety and calming supplements.
-Some dogs don’t like to be in new environments or meeting new people.
+Some dogs don’t like to be in new environments or meet new people.
 It’s unfortunate but you have to take all this into consideration for the well-being of your dog.
 You might miss your pets while traveling but if it’s the best for them you have to accept it.